Christmas Confetti Cookies – soft and chewy sugar cookies rolled in Christmas sprinkles. Santa is going to love these cookies!

 How Long Are Confetti Cookies Good For

-These cookies will stay good for about 5 days if stored properly.
-Keep them in an airtight container at room temperature.
+These cookies will stay good for about 5 days at room temperature.
+Make sure to store them in an airtight container.

 Can You Freeze Confetti Cookies